xtul/NetChan/README.md

 # What is NetChan

 NetChan is a frontend for my [NetBoard](https://github.com/xtul/NetBoard) project - an anonymous forum where registration is not required.
-It is a website that will be publicly available once this project covers all of NetBoard's functionality.
+A live version is available on [https://netchan.nl/](https://netchan.nl/).
 Same as NetBoard, it is a work-in-progress and many things are subject to change.

 # Technology